Research group: Semantic Web and Ontological Engineering (SWOE)

 Within the Czech Republic, there is lasting cooperation with the XRG group at Charles University.
 In particular, XRG members have been directly involved in research activities of EU projects: LOD2, OpenBudgets.eu.

-At the international level, the group collaborates with numerous foreign partners, either in connection with EU projects (in particularly, the recently ended EU FP7 IP LOD2 and newly started OpenBudgets.eu) or on informal basis, yielding a decent number of joint publications.
+At the international level, the group collaborates with numerous foreign partners, either in connection with EU projects (in particularly, the recently ended EU FP7 IP LOD2 and currently running OpenBudgets.eu) or on informal basis, yielding a decent number of joint publications.
 Examples of such joint research are:

 - Ontology/vocabulary repair based on naming patterns, with Univ.
 Leipzig, Germany, within the LOD2 project